Indicted re-elected congressman vows ‘business-as-usual’

 Trump, however, did not officially endorse either candidate, though some say he could try to intervene to help the Republicans now that Democrats control the House.

-Bill Wells, the conservative mayor of El Cajon, which falls in Hunter’s district, said there’s no doubt the case will be a distraction.
+Bill Wells, the conservative mayor of El Cajon, located in Hunter’s district, said there’s no doubt the case will be a distraction.
 “It’s not a positive thing,” he said.
 “So the faster this gets resolved, the better it will be for the district.”

 Wells ran against Hunter after it was announced the congressman was under federal investigation, but he lost in the June primary.
-He said his candidacy opened the door for other Republicans who were reluctant to go against the Hunter family, a political dynasty in the largely rural and suburban district east of San Diego.
+He said his candidacy opened the door for other Republicans who were reluctant to run against the Hunter family, a political dynasty in the largely rural and suburban district east of San Diego.

 Hunter’s father was elected to the seat in 1980 and held it until his son was elected in 2008.